motazkhalifa98/Notification-EmbeddedSystem/README.md

 # Notification-EmbeddedSystem
+System that notifies user if he is being too loud inside a study placeThis application is a system that notifies the user if he is being too loud inside a study place (ex: library) for educational purposes.
+It is designed such that if a certain sound threshold is broken the system will start a silent alert that notifies the user that he should remain quiet.
+The alert consists of an LED that lights up, an LCD screen that asks the user to remain quiet, and a vibration motor that starts working.
+The alert could be silenced by pressing a push button.
-System that notifies user if he is being too loud inside a study place
+This tool could be distributed across tables inside a library so that each person could be notified if he is being too loud.